Skip to Content

 • Surgical biopsies: Surgical biopsies are the most invasive biopsy procedure.
 Doctors may use this biopsy when mesothelioma tumors are difficult to reach.
 Surgical biopsies used for mesothelioma include thoracotomy and laparotomy.

 • Surgical camera-assisted biopsies: These biopsies start with a small incision.
 Then, the doctor places a tube and passes a small camera through it into the affected area.
-Doctors can then locate and retrieve any suspicious looking tissue for analysis.
+Doctors can then locate and retrieve any suspicious-looking tissue for analysis.
 Types of camera-assisted biopsies used for mesothelioma include thoracoscopy, laparoscopy and mediastinoscopy.

-Blood and Tissue Tests
+Mesothelioma Blood and Tissue Tests

 A mesothelioma doctor may use blood tests to check overall patient health and to find specific markers that suggest cancer.
 Doctors generally use tissue tests to make a diagnosis.

-Blood tests alone cannot diagnose mesothelioma, but they may guide the doctor towards a diagnosis.
+Blood tests alone cannot diagnose mesothelioma.
+But they may guide the doctor towards a diagnosis.
 For example, the complete blood count (CBC) can identify changes in blood cell and platelet levels.
 More advanced tests can find specific markers that point to a mesothelioma diagnosis.

 The only way a doctor can confirm a mesothelioma diagnosis is to examine cells from the abnormal area.
 The doctor collects these tissues during a biopsy and sends them to a lab where they are examined.
 Specialists then test the samples to determine which types of cells they contain.